Social commerce surges as 1 in 3 young people now shop on social media every week

 TikTok has a very distinct user base compared to other social media apps.
 It claims that 1 in 4 app users cannot be found on any other platforms.

 It’s a unique audience, and also a large one.
-TikTok's billions of visits each month come from over 1 billion unique users.
+TikTok's billions of visits each month come from almost 1 billion unique users.

 TikTok User Age Stats